palasthotel/freistilbox/Readme.md

 progresses.
 For now, there are just two commands implemented and they're not that helpful.

+The Freistilbox API documentation can be found [here](https://dashboard.freistilbox.com/docs/apis/v1)

 ## structure

 the command package defines an interface every command has to